kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 ## How to Access to the Meta Information

-By default the dictionary *data* contains a json string called *meta* which may contain the following elements:
+By default, the dictionary *data* contains a json string called *meta* which may contain the following elements:
 * **input_path**,
 * **output_path**,
 * **tmp_paths**,